 One arm row is another great alternative exercise you can add in place of the rack pulls.
 One arm row is much easier and is an amazing exercise for your back.

 This exercise is good at focusing on each side of your back separately.
-Whenever you do any unilateral movements like this, you can get rid of the muscular imbalances.
-So if one side of your back is weaker than the other, then consider doing this exercise.
+Whenever you do unilateral movements like this, you can prevent muscular imbalances.
+So, if one side of your back is weaker, consider doing this exercise.

 How to do

-1. Grab a dumbbell and place one hand on the bench while holding a dumbbell in other hand.
-Now keep one leg on the bench and the other leg on the floor at a side.
+1. Grab a dumbbell and place one hand on the bench while holding a dumbbell in the other hand.
+Keep one leg on the bench and the other on the floor at a side.

 2. Roll your hips up and keep your shoulders retracted.
 This will make your back neutral.
 This will be your starting position.